glouppe/info8006-introduction-to-ai/lecture7.md

 .center.width-100[![](figures/lec7/DeepFold.svg)]

-The folding interpretation of a deep network:<br>
+Folding interpretation of a deep network:

 a) The first network folds the input space back on itself.<br>
 b) The second network applies its function to the folded space.<br>
 c) The final output is revealed by unfolding the folded space.